benjaminbass/Data-Centric-Milestone-Project/README.md

 * View character records to see information presented on the web site
 * Remove character records when a character has died

+### Further Functionality #

+Further functionality I would like to add in the future includes but is not limited to:

+* Edit / remove classes
+* Edit / remove races
+* Pagination on Home

 ### Technologies Used #

 -  **HTML**